justinnoor/pfhowto/README.md

 ls -l /var/db/pfstat.db
 ```

 The first *cron* entry continuously runs the `pfstat -q` command, which populates the database with information that it queries from `/dev/pf`.
-The second entry runs the command `pfstat -t 30:180` to periodically clean the database out.
+The second entry runs the command `pfstat -t 30:180` to periodically clean the database.
 The colon-separated key-pair values represent numbers of days.
 The first value represents *uncompressed entries*, and the second represents *compressed entries*.
 The above rule deletes uncompressed entries that are 30 days old, and compressed entries that are 180 days old.
 Uncompressed entries are used for high resolution graphs, and should be removed first to keep the size of the database manageable.
 See `man pfstat`.

 Generate a graph image:
 ```
 sudo pfstat -p
 ```

 There should now be a `pfstat.jpg` image in the home directory. *Xorg* is required to view graphical images.
-Since we have no intention of installing *Xorg*, or even forwarding *X sessions* to our droplet, we will copy the image from the droplet to our remote workstation using `scp`.
+Since we have no intention of installing Xorg, or even forwarding *X sessions* to our droplet, we will copy the image from the droplet to our remote workstation using *scp*.

 Exit out of the droplet:
 ```command